 Therapy includes advice and homework/ worksheets, individual face to face therapy are usually delivered over six fortnightly sessions with breaks in between which are known as consolidation periods and depending on your child’s progress, the number of six fortnightly sessions that are needed can vary.
 Again, this will be monitored as therapy continues and regularly discussed and agreed with you.
 Dawn will give examples of other clients and how many sessions roughly your child may need this will give you an idea of how much money therapy will cost too.

-A typical individual session would usually take place at your child’s pre-school/school setting and would include the following: Preparation for the session including printing and photocopying, 30 minutes face to face with your child (most children are unable to concentrate for more than 30 minutes at a time),on site liaison with pre-school staff/teachers, travel time, note keeping and a follow up email to parents/ pre-school/school staff after each session:
+A typical individual session would usually take place at your child’s pre-school/school setting and would include the following: Preparation for the session including printing and photocopying, 30 minutes face to face with your child (most children are unable to concentrate for more than 30 minutes at a time),on site liaison with pre-school staff/teachers, travel time, note keeping and a detailed follow up email to parents/ pre-school/school staff (if parents give consent) after each session:

 - to describe what was done during the session